Tuesday, February 3, 2026

 Risks:

-• Benefits depend on global demand; margins could still be squeezed by input costs.
+• Benefits remain dependent on global demand; margins may still be squeezed by input costs.

-• Lead times for new orders and supply chain adjustments may delay impact.
+• Lead times for new orders and supply-chain adjustments could delay visible impact.

 Impact: Positive